Does Bluetooth use data? I didn’t think so until my 20 something daughter showed me her cell bill for the month.

 I think you’ll agree we now know how cellular, Wi-Fi, and Bluetooth technologies work.

-It’s time now to answer the following question.
+Now it’s time to answer the following question.

 Does Bluetooth Use Data?